 A Child’s Wedding or Lifestyle Upgrades

-This is symptomatic of the live-for-today attitude towards money that is common in today's society.
-It makes zero sense to spend $20,000 of your retirement nest egg on a one-day event, new car or home remodel.
+This is symptomatic of the live-for-today attitude toward money that is common in today's society.
+It makes zero sense to spend $20,000 of your retirement nest egg on a one-day event, new car, or home remodel.
 You might make some great memories or enjoy your new cabinets, but the consequences will be considerable and lasting.